eWaterCycle/ewatercycle-leakybucket/README.md

 ## Implementing your own model

-For more information on implementing your own model see the [plugin guide](plugin_guide.md)
+For more information on how this plugin works, and on how to implement your own model see the [plugin guide](plugin_guide.md)

 ## License